akacokafor/flutter_rave/README.md

-# :credit_card: Rave by Flutterwave Plugin for Flutter
+# Rave by Flutterwave Plugin for Flutter

 [![pub package](https://img.shields.io/pub/v/flutter_rave.svg)](https://pub.dartlang.org/packages/flutter_rave)

 A Flutter plugin for making payments via Rave by Flutterwave Payment Gateway.
 Fully supports Android and iOS.

-## :rocket: Installation
+## Installation
 To use this plugin, add `flutter_rave` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 Then initialize the plugin preferably in the `initState` of your widget.